 For the most part I was on my own.
 Departing my world and entering an altogether different one of nature.
 It's no hardship to be on one's own communing with the natural world.
 I have, often unwittingly, been doing it all my life and now great store is set on getting out into the natural world for one's mental well being.

 Sometimes there come others with the same motive, to stand and stare at the blackthorn and wait to see a Black Hairstreak.
-Fellow enthusiasts they may be but it is never quite the same idyll when with company, the spell is broken and I feel something has been lost.
+Fellow enthusiasts they may be but it is never quite the same idyll when with company, as the spell is broken and I feel something has been lost.
 It is not that I am hostile and will happily chat with another if they wish to speak but for me the desire is to be without distraction or diversion.

 It is difficult to find anywhere in this crowded country to be entirely alone so when the opportunity presents itself it is to be treasured.